 By then the race had been dropped from the calendar following dreadful crowd control problems at the circuit in 1970.
 It returned in 1986, despite a recent earthquake having killed more than 10,000 people, on a slightly revised course.

 The daunting Peraltada – the banked, 180-degree corner before the pits straight – remained, but in 1992 the banking was reduced to ease the corner.
-That was the last F1 race held at the track, though it is set to return in 2014.
+That was the last F1 race held at the track for 23 years.